 The Town of Waterville Valley obtains its water from three wells: 2 gravel packed wells and 1 dug well.
 All 3 wells are located off West Branch Road.
-Well #1 is located on the east side of the West Branch River and yields 70 gallons per minute (gpm).
+Well #1 has been discontinued and removed from the drinking water system.
 Well #2 is located on the west side of the same river, across from the Sullivan property and yields 300 gpm.
 Well #3 is located on the lower end of the peninsula of where the West and East Branches of the Mad River converge and it yields 180 gpm.
+Well #4 was added to the system this year.
+It is located in the WMNF near Depot Camp and yields 300 gallons per minute (gpm).